unicef/rhizome/docs/backend.rst

 In our system we map data from each source, to semantic identites in our system.
 For instance, "# vaccinated" is the same as "num vaccinated," and "NG JUN 2014" is the same as "Nigeria June 2014."

 When ingesting a spreadsheet, here are the rules as to how datapoints are mapped and validated.
-  - each souce_datapoint must have a record explicilty mapping the indicator_string, campaign_string and region_code to their respective IDs.
+  - each souce_datapoint must have a record explicilty mapping the indicator_string, campaign_string and location_code to their respective IDs.
-  - Regions are not Auto mapped on their Name, but rather their region code.
+  - locations are not Auto mapped on their Name, but rather their location code.

-**Region Codes**
+**location Codes**

 *NIGERIA*
   - WHO has a the following naming convention for Settlements in Nigeria: